steve8708/compylr/README.md

 ```

 #### State & Route Configuration
-Configure your state and routes in one place and compylr
+Configure your state and routes in one place and Compylr
 will compile them into application logic for both your client and server.

 `compylr.json`